 GeneCards Summary for MIR3614 Gene

 MIR3614 (MicroRNA 3614) is an RNA Gene, and is affiliated with the miRNA class.
+Among its related pathways are Interferon gamma signaling and Immune System.
 An important paralog of this gene is TRIM47.

 UniProtKB/Swiss-Prot for MIR3614 Gene